 Figure 2.
 A. Blunt tipped micro cannula used to; B Aspirate (Suck) out the fat.

-The goal of modern liposuction, as pioneered by Dr. Mulholland and SpaMedica, is the use of energy-assisted devices to heat, liquefy and coagulate the fat just prior to its aspiration and removal, making the removal of the fat, in its liquefied state a more gentle process with less bruising, swelling and pain than old fashioned technique.
-Even more importantly than improved recovery, the use of this heat energy provides a very strong internal soft tissue contraction.
+The goal of modern liposuction, as pioneered by Dr. Mulholland and SpaMedica, is the use of energy-assisted devices to heat, liquefy and coagulate the fat just prior to its aspiration and removal, making the removal of the fat, in its liquefied state a more gentle process with less bruising, swelling and pain than old-fashioned technique.
+Even more important than improved recovery, the use of this heat energy provides a very strong internal soft tissue contraction.
 These “energy based liposuction” procedures are named according to the energy they release; BodyTite (radiofrequency energy), SmartLipo (laser energy) and VaserLipo (ultrasound energy).
-Dr. Mulholland teaches his energy assisted liposuction all over the world, has authored numerous articles and has coined the use of heat as energy assisted liposuction.
+Dr. Mulholland teaches his energy assisted technique all over the world, has authored numerous articles and has coined the use of heat as energy assisted liposuction.

 Dr. Mulholland discusses Liposuction results and the benefits patients will experience

-What are the different types of Liposuction?
+What are the different types of liposuction?

 Dr. Mulholland has been a pioneer in the development of the art and science of energy-assisted liposuction.
 Dr. Mulholland has personally taught hundreds of physicians from across the world the art and science of this very refined and artistic procedure.
 The forms of energy-assisted liposuction that Dr. Mulholland has helped develop and teach include VASERLipo™ (VASER liposuction or UAL), SmartLipo™ (laser-assisted liposuction or LAL) and radiofrequency-assisted liposuction, also called BodyTite™ (RFAL).
-Dr. Mulholland is a world wide expert in these modern forms of energy assisted liposuction.
+Dr. Mulholland is a worldwide expert in these modern forms of energy assisted liposuction.
 Dr. Mulholland is one of the co-developers and original patent holders of the BodyTite radiofrequency assisted liposuction (RFAL), which has become the world’s most commonly used and popular energy based liposuction technique and brand.
 Dr. Mulholland has taught his BodyTite treatment to luminary surgeons from around the world and he is the author of the authoritative BodyTite Text Book.

 Figure 3.
 The BodyTite book, authored by Dr. Mulholland is the world’s authoritative source for surgeons.
 Dr. Mulholland is also a “surgeons surgeon,” having taught his BodyTite technique to thousands or physicians from around the world.